I still remember the exact moment it clicked.

 - Low spend: New iterations every 4-8 weeks

-Phase 4: Scale Testing
+Phase 4: Scale Testing—The Moment of Truth

 - Performance may degrade at scale (broader audience)